-‘Oh, the Places You’ll Go!’ was published 1990 and in it, Seuss explores themes of the future, self-confidence, and dreams.
-It tells the story of a young person only referred to in the second person, as “you”.
+‘Oh, the Places You’ll Go!’ was published in 1990 and tells the story of a young person only referred to in the second person, as “you”.
 The tone is upbeat and optimistic throughout the poem, even when the speaker is discussing the inevitable failures one will face.
 This poem creates an inspiring and uplifting mood that by the end of the poem should have the reader convinced that they can do anything they want to do and succeed, eventually.

 Throughout the exciting and humorous lines of ‘Oh the Places You’ll Go,’ the speaker explores the future ups and downs, but mostly ups, of a listener’s life.
 They have just entered into a new period where success seems assured, and it is!
 But that doesn’t mean there won’t be failures too.
 The speaker goes back and forth, juxtaposing success against failure and joy against depression.
 These things are all a part of life and one must be ready to accept that fact.
 The poem ends happily though with the speaker expressing his belief that “you” will move mountains.